Video game clone: Early copyright protection (1980s)

-The most widely cloned arcade games in the early 1980s included Space Invaders (1978), Pac-Man (1980) and Donkey Kong (1981), clones of which were available for various different platforms by 1983; there were more than a hundred Space Invaders clones, at least 57 Pac-Man clones, at least 37 Frogger clones, and at least seventeen Donkey Kong clones by professional and amateur coders for platforms ranging from desktop microcomputers to graphing calculators.
+The most widely cloned arcade games in the early 1980s included Space Invaders (1978), Pac-Man (1980) and Donkey Kong (1981), clones of which were available for various different platforms by 1983.
+Clones and variants numbered in the hundreds for Space Invaders and Pac-Man, more than a hundred for Frogger, and dozens for Donkey Kong.
+They were programmed by professional and amateur coders for platforms ranging from desktop microcomputers to graphing calculators.
 Nintendo estimated a loss of over $100 million to Donkey Kong clones on various different platforms despite attempts at litigation to stop them; the matter was further complicated by the Universal City Studios, Inc. v.
 Nintendo Co., Ltd. case where Universal Studios who claimed ownership over King Kong attempted to take action against Donkey Kong and its clones, notably the Tiger Electronics handheld electronic game King Kong, but the court ruled in Nintendo's favor along with ordering Tiger to pay damages to Nintendo.

 BYTE reported in December 1981 that at least eight clones of Atari's arcade game Asteroids existed for personal computers.
 The magazine stated in December 1982 that that year "few games broke new ground in either design or format ...
 If the public really likes an idea, it is milked for all it's worth, and numerous clones of a different color soon crowd the shelves.
 That is, until the public stops buying or something better comes along.
 Companies who believe that microcomputer games are the hula hoop of the 1980s only want to play Quick Profit".
 The degree of cloning was so great that in 1981, Atari warned in full-page advertisements "Piracy: This Game is Over", stating that the company "will protect its rights by vigorously enforcing [its] copyrights and by taking appropriate action against unauthorized entities who reproduce or adapt substantial copies of ATARI games", like a home-computer clone.
 In Atari, Inc. v.
 Amusement World, Inc. (547 F. Supp.
 222, 1982), Atari sued Amusement World claiming that its video game Meteors violated their copyright on Asteroids.
 The court did find twenty-two similarities between the two games, but ruled against Atari's claims, citing these elements as scènes à faire for games about shooting at asteroids.
 This was based on a principle in copyright law known as the idea-expression distinction, that copyright does protect the idea for a game only the game's unique expression.